 1 2 authoritative tangible copy is physically located would govern perfection of a security interest in the chattel paper by possession and control under Section 9-314A.
-3 4 The location of the debtor would govern perfection by filing.
+3 the chatter paper by possession and control under Section 9 51444.
+4 The location of the debtor would govern perfection by filing.
 See paragraph (1).
-5 However, under paragraph (5), if there is a tangible an authoritative tangible copy, the location of 6 that copy would govern the effect of perfection or nonperfection and the priority of a security 7 interest in the chattel paper.
-8 This annuagh is moduled on non-graph (2) which is designed to reduce the confusion 9 10 This approach is modeled on paragraph (3), which is designed to reduce the confusion that might arise when the choice-of-law rules of a given jurisdiction result in each of two 10 conflicting security interests in the same collateral being governed by a different priority rule.
+5 However, under paragraph (5), if there is a tangible an authoritative tangible copy, the location of 6 that copy would govern the effect of perfection or nonperfection and the priority of a security 1 7 interest in the chattel paper.
+8 9 This approach is modeled on paragraph (3), which is designed to reduce the confusion l 10 that might arise when the choice-of-law rules of a given jurisdiction result in each of two 11 conflicting security interests in the same collateral being governed by a different priority rule.
 12 The Drafting Committee plans to reconsider the approach.
-13 The Drajting Commutee plans to reconsider the approach.
-14 2.
+13 14 2.
 Multiple tangible authoritative records. tangible copies.
-Like existing law, paragraph 15 (5) assumes that all the tangible authoritative records tangible copies are located in the same 16 jurisdiction.
+Like existing law, paragraph 15 (5) assumes that all the tangible authoritative records tangible copies are located in the same Î 16 jurisdiction.
 17 18 19 Section 9-306A.
-Law Governing Perfection and Priority of Security Interests in 20 Controllable Accounts, Controllable Electronic Records, and Controllable Payment 20 Contronable Accounts, Contronable Electronic Accords, and Contronable Layment 21 Intangibles.
+Law Governing Perfection and Priority of Security Interests in 20 Controllable Accounts, Controllable Electronic Records, and Controllable Payment 21 Intangibles.
 22 (a) [Governing law: general rules.]
 Except as provided in subsection (b), the local law 23 of the controllable electronic record's jurisdiction as specified in Section 12-107(c) [and (d)] 24 governs perfection, the effect of perfection or nonperfection, and the priority of a security 25 interest in a controllable account, controllable electronic record, or controllable payment 26 intangible is governed by the local law of the controllable electronic record's jurisdiction as 27 specified in Section 12-107(c) and (d) 28 (b) [Governing law: perfection by filing.]
 The local law of the jurisdiction in which the 29 debtor is located governs: 30 (1) perfection of a security interest in a controllable electronic record by filing; 31 and 32 (2) automatic perfection of a security interest in a controllable payment intangible